jchurst/quote-machine/README.md

 # quote-machine

-A Pen created at CodePen.io.
+A Pen created at CodePen.io for Free Code Camp.
 You can find this one at http://codepen.io/jchurst/full/WxoGOw/.

-Random quote generator for Free Code Camp
+FCC Project - Random Quote Generator